EmilErasmus/EmilErasmus/README.md

 ## About me

-I am a junior Software Developer currently focussing on Web Development.
-My passions lie in creating new things and collaborating on projects.
+I am a junior Software Developer currently focusing on Web Development.
+My passions lie in learning new technologies and applying them to either new or on-going projects with a creative touch.

 - ✨ I am proficient in HTML, CSS, JavaScript and Python.